 - Maintenance and repairs.
 Secure any receipt such as air conditioner maintenance or repair costs from any equipment that has been fixed.

 - License expenses.
 But of course, you can’t operate your business if you do not have any license to do so.
 No need to worry about it though because license fees, regulatory fees are deductible from tax.

 - Contributions to charity.
 Donations made to any charity institution can always get a tax credit.
 Ensure the letter from the organization to validate the donation that was given.

 These are just a few from the many expenses to keep track for tax deduction in a small business.

-Sean Harris is a business and finance blogger who is currently living in Miami Florida, you can see more of his writing here.
+Sean Harris is a business and finance blogger who is currently living in Miami Florida.